5G on Rogers FAQs

 Some IT administrators can manage VoIP account settings in the BroadSoft portal.
 Those who have access can login to the BroadSoft portal.

-1. On the Home screen of your Polycom phone, navigate to Settings
+1. On the home screen of your Polycom phone, navigate to settings

-2. Select Status
+2. Select status

-3. Select Network
+3. Select network

-4. Select TCP/IP Parameters
+4. Select TCP/IP parameters

-IP address is your IPv4 Address
+Note: IP address is your IPv4 Address.
+Gateway is your IPv4 Gateway.

-1. On the Home screen of your Polycom phone, navigate to Settings
+1. On the home screen of your Polycom phone, navigate to settings

-2. Select Status
+2. Select status

-3. Select Network
+3. Select network

-4. Select Ethernet
+4. Select ethernet

 ITS is currently using HP 5130 PoE switches to connect the VoIP phones.
 These switches are LLDP/PoE enabled for the voice VLAN feature.
 There are two modes we can look into: